mstuttgart/vscode-odoo-scaffold/README.md

 ## Requirements

-This module dependes of [odoo-bin](https://github.com/odoo/odoo/blob/11.0/odoo-bin) executable in odoo core and work Odoo 10.0+ and need of `Python Path` configured.
+Work with Odoo 10.0+ and need of `Python Path` configured.

+This extension use Odoo  [scaffold](https://www.odoo.com/documentation/11.0/reference/cmdline.html#scaffolding) command to generate Odoo modules.
+To use it, you need to set [odoo-bin](https://github.com/odoo/odoo/blob/11.0/odoo-bin) executable path in settings of vscode.

 ## Installation